Grace, Poured Out Upon His Lips

 Paul is saying we are no longer under the harsh subjection of legalism but are now under a gracious subjection unto the same law, put into our heart and written into our minds.

-Our worship must come from the heart and the only reason it can come from the heart is because of the blood that Jesus shed and that by the power of the Holy Spirit, our hearts are being daily circumcised unto righteousness so that when Jesus returns, we can receive our rightful inheritance, the gift of salvation.
+Our worship must come from the heart and the only reason it can come from the heart is because of the blood that Yahushua shed and that by the power of the Holy Spirit, our hearts are being daily circumcised unto righteousness so that when Yahushua returns, we can receive our rightful inheritance.

 Ephesians 2:8-9 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.

-There is only one way that this can happen and it is because God decided long ago that He would use the Holy Spirit to write the law upon our hearts.
+There is only one way that this can happen and it is because Yahwey decided long ago that He would use the Holy Spirit to write the law upon our hearts.

 “I will put my laws into their hearts, and in their minds will I write them,”

 We find that we are not under a legal obligation to keep the law for salvations sake because we know that the law cannot save us.
 It never could.
-It is and will always remain to be, that we are saved through the blood of Jesus that became a covering for our sin.
+It is and will always remain to be, that we are saved through the blood of Yahushua that became a covering for our sin, our transgression against the law of Yahwey.

 Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God. ~ Romans 8:27